iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 Tells whether selecting instances from ECClasses specified in [`classes`](#attribute-classes) and [`excludedClasses`](#attribute-excludedclasses) attributes should be polymorphic or not.

 The attribute was replaced by [MultiSchemaClasses.arePolymorphic](../Common-Rules/MultiSchemaClassesSpecification.md#attribute-arepolymorphic) attribute specified individually for each class definition under [`classes`](#attribute-classes) and [`excludedClasses`](#attribute-excludedclasses) attributes.
 At the moment, to keep backwards compatibility, this attribute acts as a fallback value in case the flag is not specified individually for a class definition.

+## Deprecated attributes

+### Attribute: `showImages`

+> **Default value:** `false`

+Should image IDs be calculated for the returned instances.
+When `true`, [ImageIdOverride](../customization/ImageIdOverride.md) rules get applied when creating the content.

+[ExtendedDataRule](../customization/ExtendedDataRule.md) should be used instead to provide image data to content items created by this specification.
+See [extended data usage paged](../customization/ExtendedDataUsage.md) for more details.